thinkdata-works/api-docs/source/includes/data_api.md

-select | `string` | Comma-separated list of column names to return order | `string` | Specify the order of the returned results (see <a href="#ordering">Ordering</a>) where | `string` | Conditions for performing query (see <a href="#conditions">Conditions</a>)
+select | `string` | Comma-separated list of column names to return order | `string` | Specify the order of the returned results (see <a href="#ordering">Ordering</a>) where | `string` | Conditions for performing query (see <a href="#conditions">Conditions</a>) redirect | `boolean` | On a successful export, HTTP response will just redirect to resource for downloading, rather than rendering link to file proxy | `boolean` | If specified, and if the namara environment is configured, resource will redirect through a proxy for downloading

 ### Responses